Alkanes physical properties header image

 Key terms Self-check

-Match the terms below with their correct defintion by simply clicking on the term and then its correct defintion.
-Correct responses will turn the defintions green!
+Match the terms below with their correct definition by simply clicking on the term and then its correct definition.
+Correct responses will turn the definitions green!

 Terms